alexaraes/clearhead-examples/README.md

 Also it took me forever to find the right combination of values for the .animate().

+ALSO the orange button has no arrow because the way I was going to do it was with ::after and according to StackOverflow you can't use ::after in pure jQuery so that's why it's just a straight up button.

 I most definitely could have made some variables for my selectors but my wrist just popped in a way I've never heard before.

 I added in a little slide-out effect too, just for consistency.
 Also, I really wanted to do this cool little animated x that just twists 90 degrees on hover, but it had a lot of pseudo element stuff that even if I could have put it in my jQuery, it would have almost doubled my code!
 Take my word for it, it would have looked hella cool.